Showing posts with label playground. Show all posts

 Nevada at the Waterfall at the Marriott Hotel

-Hannah and Sierra rode the scoters.
+Hannah and Sierra rode the scooters.

-I took the grandkids to Ronald’s where Nevada and Montana played with Ronald’s star wars dolls.
+I took the grandkids to Ronald's, where Nevada and Montana played with Ronald's Star Wars dolls.

-Later that afternoon Charity came to get the grandkids.
+Later that afternoon, Charity came to get the grandkids.